Aloe Vera in Skin Care - Benefits and Uses

 This page was updated on Tue, Oct 15, 2019

-Aloe vera is a skin care ingredient familiar to most of us.
+Aloe vera in skin care is an ingredient familiar to most of us.
 Do you know what Aloe vera is, and why it is so highly valued as a natural remedy?

 What is Aloe vera?